Thursday, 13 November 2014

-Grandma always made the most of spices in her baking to enhance the flavour and cut down on the need for sugar.
-These biscuits tick all the boxes for aroma with the fragrance of orange and cinnamon.
-Cinnamon is one of those very useful spices as it adds flavour to both sweet and savoury dishes and it’s even said to have a beneficial effect on health by reducing blood pressure.
+Grandma always made the most of spices to enhance the flavour and reduce the sugar.
+Cinnamon is one of those very useful spices as it adds flavour to both sweet and savoury dishes and it’s even said to have a beneficial effect on your health by reducing blood pressure.

 Orange and Cinnamon Biscuits

 2 tsps cinnamon